'Naivety let me ask the stupid questions': Pip & Nut founder Pip Murray

 “Do we need to use palm oil?”
-Pippa Murray's lack of industry experience allowed her to ask a simple question that entrenched brand leaders never thought to ask.
-Pip Murray launched Pip & Nut, a range of palm oil-free nut butters in 2015.
-Without advertising, and after experiencing 400% annual growth, revenues topped £3m in 2016.
-We catch up with Pip at their East London offices to discuss brand strategy, their partnership with Nike and her advice for other challenger businesses.
+Pippa Murray's lack of industry experience allowed her to ask a simple question that the entrenched brand leaders never thought to ask.
+Launched in 2015, Pip & Nut's range of palm oil-free nut butters has experienced 400% annual growth, with revenues topping £3m in 2016.
+We catch up with Pip to discuss brand strategy, its partnership with Nike and her advice for other challenger businesses.

 Where did the idea come from?

 Peanut butter was always my post-run treat but the leading brands available either contained palm oil or had added sugars, so weren't particularly healthy.
 Then the healthier options always looked so worthy and bland.
 I got fed up with that disparity that healthy always seemed to mean boring.
 Pip & Nut came from that desire for a cleaner product, without the added stuff, but that also brought a more exciting brand to the table.
 One that would innovate with flavours and really bring an on-trend ingredient, to the mass market.

 What was your background?
 What were you doing before?

 I actually had no experience in food and drink.
 I was working as a producer at the Science Museum where I'd put together large theatre shows that toured around the country.
 It involved a lot of creativity and project management, but a million miles away from the commercial and competitive world of FMCG - and nothing related to food!
 Although that lack of experience was, initially, a bit of a hindrance, the naivety let me ask the stupid questions that no one else had thought to ask of the industry.
 Questions like, why do we have to use palm oil in our products?